profcameron/profcameron.github.io/API_Sample.md

 # Sample API Documentation
 This is a sample API documentation for a fictional workout builder application.
 Note that all of these requests will return a 404 error for the moment.

+## Postman Collection
+You can [import this Postman collection](./workout_API_Postman.json) of the Workout Builder requests.
+If you have never imported a collection before, view the [Postman Import an API documentation](https://learning.postman.com/docs/designing-and-developing-your-api/importing-an-api/) for assistance (it's short; 5 steps).

 ## Base URL
 The following is the base URL for this exercise: http://www.example.com/api/v1